Analysis | The House seats most likely to flip in November

-Here are the 10 House seats most likely to flip parties, updated from our rankings in July.
+Here are the 10 competitive House seats most likely to flip parties, updated from our rankings in July.
 There are three on this list that haven’t been on it before.
 And we’re taking off one seat that was previously in our top five: Rep. Joe Cunningham (D) in South Carolina’s 1st District, where it looks like he’s consolidating enough support and money to be reelected, or at least stay out of the top 10.

 10. Minnesota 7th (Democratic-held, new to the list): Longtime Rep. Collin C. Peterson (D) has been remarkably resilient in a rural farming district that Trump won by 30 points in 2016 and will probably win by double digits again.
 But Republicans think this time, he’ll lose.
 They’ve nominated former lieutenant governor Michelle Fischbach, who is outraising Peterson.
 Here, the Republican base is consolidating behind Trump despite his poor polling on handling the pandemic.
 The question is whether Peterson, who voted against Trump’s impeachment and drums up his farm bill expertise, has a brand that can outrun how conservative this district has become.
 “He’s just wearing the wrong jersey in a Trump district,” one Republican said.